Flipping Out: Role of Arginine in Hydrophobic Interactions and Biological Formulation Design: Results and Discussion

 Looking at the trends in $\Delta \Delta E_{pw}$, we found that in 0.25 M arginine solutions, the polymer-water component favors polymer unfolding relative to in pure water (Fig.~\ref{fig:decomp}h).
 At 0.5 M and 1.0 M arginine concentrations, this component favors polymer collapse.
 With arginine present, the local domain of the polymer exhibits a reduction in the average number of water molecules (Fig. S10), indicating an effective expulsion of water.
 This, in turn, diminishes polymer-water interactions that resist polymer collapse.

-The polymer-arginine contribution is observed to favor the folded polymer state at 0.25 M and 0.5 M arginine concentrations relative to in pure water (Fig.~\ref{fig:decomp}h).
+The polymer-arginine contribution favors the folded polymer state at 0.25 M and 0.5 M arginine concentrations relative to in pure water (Fig.~\ref{fig:decomp}h).
 However, at 1.0 M arginine concentrations, polymer-arginine interactions promote polymer unfolding.
-The fact that high concentrations of arginine favored polymer unfolding is evidence that the direct mechanism of arginine-induced stabilization cannot fully explain the effect of this additive on hydrophobic polymer collapse.
+Together, these results indicate that neither direct nor indirect mechanistic hypotheses alone can describe the effects of arginine on hydrophobic polymer folding.